 Czernowitz was also the birthplace of the Romanian, German-language author Gregor von Rezzori, in 1914.
-As a grad student in the 1980s, I was a fan of Rezzori’s breakthrough novel in English, the ironically, self-deprecatingly titled “Memoirs of an Anti-Semite.”
+As a grad student in the 1980s, I was a fan of Rezzori’s breakthrough novel in English, the ironically titled “Memoirs of an Anti-Semite.”
 I used the excuse of my visit this summer to download a copy of the book to my Kindle and give it a quick re-read.
-I didn’t finish this time around, but the book’s first story, a snapshot of village life near Czernowitz shortly after WWI, just as Bukovina came under Romanian administration, seems to capture perfectly that cautious balance of ethnic, national and cultural sensibility that governed so much of day-to-day life within the old Austro-Hungarian Empire.
+I didn’t finish this time around, but the book’s first story, a snapshot of village life near Czernowitz shortly after WWI, just as Bukovina came under Romanian administration, seems to capture perfectly that cautious balance of ethnic, national and cultural sensibility that governed so much of day-to-day life in the old Austro-Hungarian Empire.

 Rezzori, who died in 1998, isn’t discussed much these days, and “Memoirs of an Anti-Semite” appears to have fallen out of favor (the unfortunate title probably keeps it off modern-day college reading lists).
-In my short re-reading, though, I found Rezzori’s themes to be still highly relevant to the modern day.
+In my short re-reading, though, I found Rezzori’s themes to be highly relevant to the modern day.
 The overarching idea that weaves through much of Rezzori’s work is that it was an unthinking, automatic anti-Semitism that pulled Europe into the abyss in the 20th century.
 That doesn’t sound so very different from the unthinking racist, anti-immigrant rhetoric that appears to be pulling us into the abyss this time around.

-I mentioned in the intro it was partly my interest in the Holocaust that propelled my visit here this summer.
-I’ve seen and written about many of the camps and ghettos that the Germans built in Poland during World War II, but I was curious to learn what a Romanian-built Jewish ghetto, like the one the Romanians set up in Czernowitz/Cernăuți in October 1941, would look like.
+I mentioned in the intro it was partly my interest in the Holocaust that propelled my trip here this summer.
+I’ve visited and written about many of the camps and ghettos that the Germans built in Poland during World War II, but I was curious to learn what a Romanian-built Jewish ghetto, like the one the Romanians set up in Czernowitz/Cernăuți in October 1941, would look like.

-There’s not enough space here to write out all the unfortunate reasons this came to pass (and I certainly don’t pretend to be a qualified historian).
+There’s not enough space here to write out all the unfortunate reasons this came to pass (and I don’t pretend to be a qualified historian).
 A short version, though, might go something like this: many Romanians fell under the spell of a right-wing strongman, Ion Antonescu.
 The Germans, in turn, were highly skilled at exploiting Romania’s long-standing rivalries with Hungary and Russia, and adept at dangling the prospect of acquiring (or at least not losing) historic territories in Transylvania and Bessarabia.
 The Jews themselves were often demonized as a dangerous fifth column of Bolshevik Russia.

 By all accounts, the Romanian administration was a disaster for Chernivtsi’s Jews.
 Romanians, generally, bent over backwards (at least in the early years) to carry out the anti-Jewish policies of their German allies.
-They stripped Jewish citizens of their rights and property and quickly drew up plans to concentrate thousands of Jews in a small, sealed ghetto, just to the north and east of the city center.
-From there, as in other areas controlled by Nazi Germany and its allies, Jewish prisoners were then transferred to exterminations camps.
+They stripped Jewish citizens of their rights and property and quickly drew up plans to concentrate thousands of Jews in a small, sealed ghetto, just north and east of the city center.
+From there, as in other areas controlled by Nazi Germany and its allies, Jewish prisoners were transferred to exterminations camps.
 In Chernivtsi’s case, most of the transports went east, to Transnistria.

-It’s difficult to find hard and fast facts about the Jewish ghetto in Chernivtsi, but a sealed ghetto was already in operation by October 1941.
+It’s difficult to find hard facts about the Jewish ghetto in Chernivtsi, but a sealed ghetto was already in operation by October 1941.
 At its height, the ghetto housed around 50,000 Jews.
 Many residents died from inhumane conditions inside the ghetto, while thousands of others perished en route to Transnistria or at the death camps themselves.

 Amid this unfolding tragedy, there is an Oskar Schindler-like story in Chernivtsi that isn’t widely known outside the city – and might serve as a more positive way to finish up this part of the story.

-A handful of Romanians did manage to push back (at least temporarily) against Antonescu’s anti-Semitic policies, including the city’s Romanian mayor at the time, Traian Popovici.
+A handful of Romanians did manage to push back (at least temporarily) against Antonescu’s pro-Nazi, anti-Semitic policies, including the city’s Romanian mayor at the time, Traian Popovici.
 Popovici was opposed to the ghetto and, by all accounts, appalled by the transports and mass killings.
 He appealed to Antonescu to save the lives of some 19,000 Jews by arguing that they were integral to the functioning of the local economy.

-Popovici was eventually pushed out as mayor and the mass killings were restarted.
-By then, though, it had become increasingly clear to Chernivtsi’s Romanian leaders that Nazi Germany might well lose the war.
+Popovici was eventually pushed out as mayor and the mass killings restarted.
+By then, though, it had become increasingly clear to Chernivtsi’s Romanian leaders that Nazi Germany might lose the war.
 Legal sanctions against the Jews were eased in October 1943, and six months later the city was captured by the Soviet Red Army.
 An estimated 15,000 Jews survived the war, thanks in large part to Popovici’s heroic efforts.
 Like Oskar Schindler, the mayor was later honored by Yad Vashem as one of the “Righteous Among the Nations.”

-On my visit to Chernivtsi this summer, I retraced the steps of the former Jewish ghetto, situated along today’s Sahaidachnoho and Synagogue streets, to look for any surviving remnants of Jewish culture there.
-The first thing I noticed was that, unlike the former ghetto areas of Polish cities like Radom, Częstochowa or Łódź, the Chernivtsi ghetto wasn’t particularly outwardly depressed.
+On my visit to Chernivtsi this summer, I retraced the steps of the former Jewish ghetto, situated along today’s Sahaidachnoho and Synagogue streets, to look for any surviving remnants of Jewish culture.
+The first thing I noticed was that, unlike the former ghetto areas of Polish cities like Radom, Częstochowa or Łódź, the Chernivtsi ghetto wasn’t outwardly depressed.
 In Polish cities, a kind of dark karma still hangs over the old Jewish ghettos all these years later, and it’s often easy to find these places simply by scouting around for the most-destitute neighborhoods.
 Chernivtsi’s former ghetto looks like any other modest quarter in the city.